 Where does Corey Crawford rank among NHL goalies?

 Jimmy Waite had been the goalie coach for Chicoutimi of the Quebec Major Junior Hockey League for the last three seasons.
-Waite was drafted by the Blackhawks in 1987, and he played 58 games for them in eight seasons during his career.
+He was drafted by the Blackhawks in 1987, and he played 58 games for them in eight seasons.

 While Quenneville would not get into the specifics of why he fired Weeks, it's clear that he wants more consistency from Crawford.
 "Tough to break it down exactly, the change,” Quenneville told Mark Lazerus of the Chicago Sun-Times.
 “It’s something we just wanted to do.”